-of the petitioner is being taken away.56 If so, procedural due process is required by the Fourteenth Amendment.
-Indeed, the designation "important interests" covers such things as disqualification for unemployment compensation, discharge from public employment, denial of tax exemption and withdrawal of welfare benefits.57
+of the petitioner is being taken away.
+If so, procedural due process is required by the Fourteenth Amendment.
+Indeed, the designation "important interests" covers such things as disqualification for unemployment compensation, discharge from public employment, denial of tax exemption and withdrawal of welfare benefits.

 Once it is established that procedural due process is required, it still must be determined what sort of hearing rights satisfy the constitutional test, when the hearing rights should be afforded, and with respect to what issues.
 The process due is determined by analyzing three factors set forth by the Supreme Court in Mathews v.
-Eldridge.58 The three factors are: (1) the private interest being affected by the official action, (2) the risk of an erroneous deprivation of such interest through the procedures, and (3) the government's interest and burdens involved in carrying out the particular procedural requirement.59
+Eldridge.
+The three factors are: (1) the private interest being affected by the official action, (2) the risk of an erroneous deprivation of such interest through the procedures, and (3) the government's interest and burdens involved in carrying out the particular procedural requirement.

 Based on the Eldridge factors, procedural due process concerns may not be material where there has already been an opportunity for a hearing on the substantive facts and determination that lead to the potential deprivation.
-So when the Supreme Court has considered suspensions of driver's licenses for accumulating a certain number of "points" from moving violations and there has already been an opportunity to contest the finding of such violations, procedural due process has been satisfied in regard to the driver's license suspension.60 In such cases, although the private interest is significant, the risk of an erroneous deprivation is low and there is no purpose to the additional administrative burden.61
+So when the Supreme Court has considered suspensions of driver's licenses for accumulating a certain number of "points" from moving violations and there has already been an opportunity to contest the finding of such violations, procedural due process has been satisfied in regard to the driver's license suspension.
+In such cases, although the private interest is significant, the risk of an erroneous deprivation is low and there is no purpose to the additional administrative burden.

 However, if there has not been an opportunity for a hearing on the substantive matters, one must be provided before the deprivation.
-So, for instance, in garnishment actions used to enforce private debts or to terminate disability benefits, the person who may suffer the deprivation must have a meaningful opportunity to contest the facts alleged.62 As the Supreme Court wrote in Mathews v.
-Eldridge, "The essence of due
+So, for instance, in garnishment actions used to enforce private debts or to terminate disability benefits, the person who may suffer the deprivation must have a meaningful opportunity to contest the facts alleged.
+As the Supreme Court wrote in Mathews v.
+Eldridge, "The essence of due process is the requirement that a person in jeopardy of serious loss [be given] notice of the case against him and opportunity to meet it."

+'''

+Id.

+Id.

-58 424 U.S. 319 (1976).
+424 U.S. 319 (1976).

+Id. at 333.

-60 Dixon v.
+Dixon v.
 Love, 431 U.S. 105.
 112-15 (1977).

+Id.

+'''

-62 Sniadach v.
+Sniadach v.
 Family Finance Corp. of Bay View, 395 U.S. 337 (1969); Mathews v.
 Eldridge, 424 U.S. 319 (1976).